How to Get into PR

 PR is the industry that never sleeps.
 If you’re looking for a 9 to 5 job, this is not the industry for you!

 Digital skills have become increasingly important in the PR world, so an understanding of search engine optimisation (SEO) and social media platforms will make you stand out from the pack.

 SEO is the practice of increasing the quality and quantity of website traffic to your brand, through non-paid, or ‘organic’ search engine results.
-For more information, take a look at Prowly’s post SEO for Public Relations – 8 Reasons Why it’s Important for Every PR Strategy.
+For more information, take a look at How PR and SEO Work Together to Build Your Brand.